Medically reviewed by Katelyn Hagerty, FNP

 Education is another way to broach subjects that are difficult to talk about — you can share articles, passages and materials without having to, you know, say it out loud.

-Exercises are a great way to maintain or improve your sexual fitness, and kegels are arguably the best exercise for this.
+Exercises like edging and Kegel are a great way to maintain or improve your sexual fitness, and kegels are arguably the best exercise for this.

 Both men and women can benefit from kegels — exercises of the pelvic floor muscles.